hms-dbmi/pic-sure-all-in-one-db-auth/README.md

 Click the Configuration tab, then click the button to the right of the Initial Configuration Pipeline job.
 It resembles a clock with a green triangle on it.
 7. Provide the following information:

-    - AUTH0_CLIENT_ID: This is the client_id of your Auth0 Application

-    - AUTH0_CLIENT_SECRET: This is the client_secret of your Auth0 Application

-    - AUTH0_TENANT: This is the first part of your Auth0 domain, for example if your domain is avillachlab.auth0.com you would   enter avillachlab in this field.

     - EMAIL: This is the Google account that will be the initial admin user.

     - PROJECT_SPECIFIC_OVERRIDE_REPOSITORY: This is the repo that contains the project specific overrides for your project.
 For an, see https://github.com/hms-dbmi/baseline-db-auth-pic-sure.